Students Carry PE Heart Rate Training Skills to Summer PE Lessons

 “it’s a high-energy game the way we have it set up,” he said.
 “The original game is just a backyard game that’s pretty laid back.”

-Pulling’s lesson was one of six winners in IHT’s Fall Spirit Challenge powered by adidas.
-The prize included adidas Zone for IHT Spirit wrist heart rate monitors for his students to wear during class to measure their heart rate while working out so they can see if they are exercising in a heart rate zone that improves their cardiovascular fitness.
+Pulling’s lesson was one of six winners in IHT’s Fall Spirit Challenge.
+The prize included IHT ZONE wrist heart rate monitors for his students to wear during class to measure their heart rate while working out so they can see if they are exercising in a heart rate zone that improves their cardiovascular fitness.

 Heart Rate Fitness is Just Like Riding a Bike